Raising kids up.

 hunger and limited by embarrassment—their education an afterthought to survival.

-It’s for the courage of these kids that Care to Learn was created.
+It’s for these kids that Care to Learn was created.

 The Mission of Care to Learn is to provide immediate funding to meet emergent needs in the areas of health, hunger and hygiene so every student can be successful in school.
 A toothbrush.
 A coat.
 Deodorant.
 Breakfast.
 These are the things that stand between children and belonging—basic unmet needs that cause pain and embarrassment.

 In the fall of 2007, Doug Pitt heard some sobering statistics about poverty in Springfield, Missouri.
 The growing trend of poverty in his hometown was an unwelcomed shock to the native Springfieldian who had lived and worked in the community for over 40 years.

 Doug shared the information with those close to him.
 Doug told about children living in poverty who had to share a toothbrush, a fifth-grade boy who was being made fun of because he had to wear his mother’s jeans and teenage girls missing school because of the lack of personal hygiene products.
 Doug and those he talked with felt strongly that no child should suffer physically or emotionally due to lack of food, access to medical, dental or mental health care, or hygiene issues.

 Within 24 hours, Doug called upon Jim D. Morris, a Springfield businessman and community leader, and shared the same stories of children in need.
 Mr. Morris responded immediately and before the end of the business day, a fund was established and meeting emergent needs of Springfield students in the areas of health, hunger and hygiene.
 With this strong foundation, administrative support from the Foundation for Springfield Public Schools and a caring community, Care to Learn was born in 2008.
 In 2009, Care to Learn Chapters were founded in Springfield, Bolivar, Ozark, Nixa and Ozarks Technical Community College.